 Whether you prefer the coastal delights of Devon and Dorset or the tranquil surroundings of the great British countryside, your dream log cabin is just a few clicks away.
 Once you're all booked in, all you need to do is sit back and plan your adventure!
 Naturally, we're here to help with that, too.

-Best locations for a log cabin holiday
+Best locations for log cabin holidays with a hot tub

 Best for: Trying out a new activity - 100mph zip lining, anyone?

 Peaceful, rural, yet still brimming with endless opportunities for adventure, Wales has something for everyone.
 Whether you're staying in the north or heading down to the south, you'll find gorgeous beaches, dramatic mountain ranges, and miles of idyllic countryside all rolled into one impressive country.
 It's also the ideal place for keen historians to discover - did you know that it's home to over 600 castles?

 Best for: Soaking up the sun without having to travel abroad!

 Our list wouldn't be complete without a mention of Devon.
 Famed for its glittering coastlines and golden beaches, it's the perfect choice for those who are dreaming of exotic destinations but don't fancy the hefty price tag or long flights that go along with them!
 The county isn't short on green spaces either - the renowned Exmoor National Park offers plenty for hikers to fall in love with.

 Best for: Discovering the many historical places

 Rich in Roman and Viking heritage, Yorkshire offers plenty to be discovered.
 Whether you're roaming the historic streets of York or unwinding in a cosy cabin in the wilderness, there's so much to soak up.
 The county is home to not one, but two stunning national parks, including the North York Moors and Yorkshire Dales.
 Natural beauty is in abundance here - so why not discover it for yourself?